How Race-Based Policies Are Harming South Africa: Ernst Roets

 And then the third is the persecution of minorities.

-And we see that with this vast network of more than 140 race laws in South Africa aimed at targeting the white minority in particular, also the Africaners, as a sort of an ethnic community in South Africa.
+And we see that with this vast network of more than 140 race laws in South Africa aimed at targeting the white minority in particular, also the Afrikaners, as a sort of an ethnic community in South Africa.

-We also see this with the threats to property rights, the threats by the government, not just threats, they're actually following up on these threats to confiscate private property, especially belonging to white people and to farmers and redistribute this.
+We also see this with the threats to property rights, the threats by the government, not just threats, they're actually following up on these threats to confiscate private property, especially belonging to white people and to farmers, and redistribute this.

 Again, with the promise that that would lead to prosperity.